 Golden Book of Pfäfers

 A 400-year period of origin makes this codex itself a special kind of contemporary witness: an Evangeliary from the end of the 11th century from the immediate vicinity of Reichenau forms the beginning.
 Subsequently, a list of abbots from around 1400, as well as property records and legal texts, offer a detailed insight into the medieval monastic life of the Swiss Benedictine Abbey of Pfäfers.
 The third part contains German translations of later additions to the Evangeliary and was probably made around 1450.
-The Romanesque and Gothic illuminations are held together by a magnificent Renaissance binding with gilt silver fittings.
+The Ottonian and Gothic illuminations are held together by a magnificent Renaissance binding with gilt silver fittings.
 They and the 4 full-page miniatures, splendidly but at the same time discreetly decorated with gold, and partly half-page gold initials gave the codex its name.
 Its contemplation thus becomes a journey through time.

 Golden Book of Pfäfers